Ivan-Sekulic/Todo-List/README.md

 1. Clone code
 2. do "npm i" command in terminal
 3. run app from terminal with "expo start" command
-4. Download expo go from app store for lunching the application on mobile device
+4. Download "Expo go" from app store for lunching the application on mobile device
 5. Open app and scan QR code from terminal